ynput/ayon-documentation/website/docs/admin_hosts_houdini.md

 4. Tool (it wil be available on demand per project per asset from project Editor)

 For a detailed guide visit: [Ayon/Openpype Env Vars and Tools Configuration Explained](https://community.ynput.io/t/openpype-env-vars-and-tools-configuration-explained/540)

+### How to publish lookdev from Houdini ?

+Publishing and managing Lookdev in Houdini is within our plan.
+The current solution to publish materials is to use HDAs as you can publish most of Houdini nodes as hda.